 Although most students have returned to in-person learning, the demand for technology continues to increase.
 Many communities are demanding more technology for their school as the benefits of technology-enabled learning to students have become more apparent.
 Existing school devices were last purchased in 2017 and are in immediate need of replacement.
-The TCDSB purchased 27,000 during the COVID-19 pandemic for student use during remote learning.
+The TCDSB purchased over 22,000 devices during the COVID-19 pandemic for student use during remote learning.
 TCDSB expects most of these devices to be returned later this school year.
 Furthermore, the lack of a formal teacher device program meant that many teachers temporarily borrowed a classroom device to teach during periods of remote learning and continue to do so for in-person use within the classroom.
 Given all this, a new Student and Classroom Device Strategy is needed to support the system for the long term and fulfil our vision for the Digitally Enabled School.

 The new Student and Classroom Device Strategy uses a shared device program for students from JK until grade 5 with a target ratio of approximately 1 device to 5 students.
 Students from grade 6 to grade 12 will receive a dedicated device to be used throughout the school year (a 1-to-1 device program).
 A dedicated device is believed to be beneficial in higher grades where students are better prepared to take advantage of the technology and where many grades specific resources have been digitized.
 Furthermore, to support a modern learning environment, all permeant teachers will be provided with a dedicated device to use in the classroom.
-Teachers will receive a fully featured and reliable business-class laptop designed to handle all classroom software and be able to connect to projectors and screens.

 The new Student and Classroom Device Strategy will require a significant funding investment.
 As result, the strategy will be implemented over 4 years to ensure the program's fiscal sustainability.
 Every year for 4 years one or two grade levels will transition from a shared device program to a 1-to-1 device program until all grades from 6 through 12 are on the 1-to-1 device program.
-The strategy will cost approximately \$35M over 4 years to implement with an ongoing cost of approximately \$8.8M from year 5 forward.
+The recommended strategy will cost approximately \$34M over 4 years to implement with an ongoing cost of approximately \$10M from year 5 forward.
 Staff will work to make funds available within the existing operating budget on yearly basis.